diejel/Puppet-course-notes/Puppet_notes.md

 ```

-- You can verify the installed dependencies by doing the following
+- You can verify the installed information along with package version and short description by doing

-  Eg: `$ sudo yum -qi <package_name>`
+  Eg: `$ sudo rpm -qi <package_name>`

   ```
   [osboxes@osboxes ~]$ sudo rpm -qi puppetserver-7.4.1-1.el8.noarch